 McLaren performed surveys of roadside conditions at all conceptual sign locations so detailed sign siting could avoid utilities and meet appropriate clearances.
 In order to locate bedrock, McLaren managed the geotechnical borings at the sign locations.

 With the site survey performed and an understanding of the subsurface conditions, McLaren prepared signage plans for the removal of existing signs and the installation of new signs all located within the Maryland Transit Authority (MDTA) right-of-way.
 The plans meet the current design standards of MDSHA Book of Standards for Highways, Incidental Structures, and Traffic Control Operations, MDOT SHA Traffic Control Devices Design Manual, MD Manual on Uniform Traffic Control Devices Standards and MDOT SHA Guidelines for Traffic Barrier Placement and End Treatment Design.

-Two of the Cantilever signs, directing travelers to a memorial in one of the service areas, were outside of the standard size allowed by state highway standards.
+Two of I-95’s roadway cantilever signs, directing travelers to a memorial in one of the service areas, were outside of the standard size allowed by state highway standards.
 McLaren provided calculations justifying the larger signs at these locations and were granted approval by the state highway’s structural engineering group.